 Prescribed medications for high blood pressure include diuretics, alpha-blockers, calcium channel blockers, ACE inhibitors, beta-blockers, and angiotensin receptor blockers.

-Treating your high blood pressure depends on how well you routinely take your medications, exercise, and maintain a healthy diet.
+Your high blood pressure treatment depends on how well you routinely take your medications, exercise, and maintain a healthy diet.

 As with any other medications, there are noticeable side effects of hypertension drugs.
 The most common side effects include:

 People with high blood pressure should follow the Dietary Approaches to Stop Hypertension (DASH) diet.
-This diet is effective toward reducing the symptoms of hypertension while helping you to properly cope with your condition.
+This diet is effective for hypertension management while helping you to properly cope with your condition.

 In accordance with the DASH diet, you should follow these steps: